fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 CMD ["npm", "start"]
 ```

-The flag `-f` will be used to tell which file to use, it would otherwise default to Dockerfile: `docker build -f ./dev.Dockerfile -t hello-front-dev .`.
-The create-react-app will be served in port 3000, so you can test that it works.
+During build the flag _-f_ will be used to tell which file to use, it would otherwise default to Dockerfile, so _docker build -f ./dev.Dockerfile -t hello-front-dev ._ will build the image.
+The create-react-app will be served in port 3000, so you can test that it works by running a container with that port published.

-The second task, Access the files with vscode, is not done yet.
+The second task, accessing the files with vscode, is not done yet.
 There are at least two ways of doing this:
   1. [The Visual Studio Code Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers)
   2. Volumes, the same thing we used to preserve data with the database

-Let's go over the latter since not everyone is using vscode.
-Let's do a trial run with the flag `-v` and if that works then we will move the configuration to a docker-compose file.
-To use the -v we will need to tell it the current directory. pwd should do that for you, try with `echo $(pwd)`.
-Use that as the left side for -v to map current directory to the inside of the container.
+Let's go over the latter since that will work with other editors as well.
+Let's do a trial run with the flag _-v_ and if that works then we will move the configuration to a docker-compose file.
+To use the _-v_ we will need to tell it the current directory.
+The command _pwd_ should output the path to the current directory for you.
+Try this with _echo $(pwd)_ in your command line.
+We can use that as the left side for _-v_ to map current directory to the inside of the container or you can use the full directory path.

 ```
 $ docker run -p 3000:3000 -v "$(pwd):/usr/src/app/" hello-front-dev